 Prof. Reid Keys Honours Projects

-Supervisors: Reid Keays and Peter Jackson
+Supervisors: Reid Keays and Oliver Nebel

-Field of Study: Economic Geology/ Geochemistry
+Field of Study: Economic geology, isotope geochemistry

-Support offered: All analytical & thesis-preparation costs
+Support Offered: All travel, field, analytical & thesis-preparation costs

 For further information contact Reid Keays